Joshekan province

-Under the Safavid dynasty, the region was called Meimeh, and the tax collector resided in the large village of Joshekan-Kali.
-Under the Qajar dynasty, the province of Joshekan was created as a fiefdom for Bahram Mirza Moezz-od-Dowleh Qajar.
+Under the Safavids, the region was called Meimeh, and the tax collector resided in the large village of Josheqan Qali.
+Under the Qajar dynasty, the province of Josheqan was created as a fiefdom for Bahram Mirza Moezz-od-Dowleh Qajar.
 Upon his death in 1882 it passed to his son Ism'ail Mirza Moezz-od-Dowleh.
-It was later incorporated into Isfahan Province of modern Iran.
+It was later incorporated into Isfahan province of modern Iran.